-A fully integrated EHR system offers everything a behavioral health agency needs to support its clients, clinicians, and its administrative and other business needs.
+A fully integrated EHR system offers everything a healthcare agency needs to support its clients and clinicians as well as its administrative and other business needs.
 It includes:

 - A comprehensive billing system that automatically generates accurate billings from clinicians’ notes and facilitates managing the revenue cycle

 - A client engagement system that on-boards new clients, schedules appointments, reminds clients of appointment dates and times, and allows clients access to their records

 - A complete reporting system that generates a wide variety of customized reports for decision-making, measuring outcomes, and producing reports for audits and regulatory requirements

 Why is EHR technology important?

 EHR technology is important because it helps to improve the quality of care for patients as well as helps the overall organization run more efficiently.
 An EHR system can help increase the overall efficiency of your staff as well as speed up the billing process to get your organization paid faster.